cse-sim/cse/doc/src/records/pvarray.md

   **pvMounting=*choice***

-  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via Top bldgAzm, while PVARRAYs with pvMounting=Building are assumed to rotate with the building.
+  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via [TOP bldgAzm](#top-general-data-items), while PVARRAYs with pvMounting=Building are assumed to rotate with the building.

   **Units**   **Legal Range**        **Default**   **Required**   **Variability**
   ----------- ---------------------- ------------- -------------- -----------------